D3vNull41/NetLogo-Weather-Simulation/README.md

 ## Overview

-This repository contains a simple Proof of Concept for a Numerical Weather Prediction (NWP) system developed using NetLogo.
-The project aims to demonstrate the feasibility of simulating weather phenomena, such as rain, and its impacts on crop yield.
+Welcome to the NetLogo-Weather-Simulation repository!
+Here, you'll find a simple Proof of Concept (POC) for a Numerical Weather Prediction (NWP) simulation system, built using NetLogo.
+Our main aim is to demonstrate the simulation of various weather phenomena, such as rain, and their effects on crop yield using NetLogo.
+Please note that this project is currently under development and focuses solely on showcasing the simulation capabilities with NetLogo, without aiming for a broader potential at this stage.

-## Features
+## Features [Under Development]

+- Provides a user-friendly interface for visualization and parameter input using NetLogo's graphical capabilities.
+- Implements pseudo-random map generation based on a seed value, utilizing the Random midpoint displacement method to generate diverse maps.
 - Simulates basic meteorological parameters including temperature, humidity, and pressure.
 - Models the effects of weather phenomena like rain on crop yield.
-- Provides a user-friendly interface for visualization and parameter input using NetLogo's graphical capabilities.
+- Integrates abiotic factors such as transpiration, UV-light, and others to determine crop yield.
+- Incorporates plant physiological processes including CO2 fixation to simulate plant growth and development.

+Note: Some features are still under development and may not be fully functional.
+Additionally, certain features are planned but have not yet been implemented (work in progress...).

+## Future Development plans

+We plan to integrate Python into the project to enhance its capabilities and extend its functionality.
+This will enable additional analysis and data processing.
+Stay tuned for updates on this exciting development!

 ## Requirements